-Despite of its economic ups-and-downs the country has a strong strength to grow, which is reflected in international as well as numerous small and medium sized companies.
-Also a high number of Startups can be observed throughout all industries.
+Despite its economic ups-and-downs, the country has a strong strength to grow, which is reflected in international as well as numerous small and medium-sized companies.
+Furthermore, a high number of startups can be observed throughout all industries.

 Carlos Gardel: (*1890) “The Tango Made Flesh” (HistoryToday) singer, composer and actor, naturalized Argentine, main representative of the Tango in the beginning of the 20th century.